EOR vs PEO

 • Full legal compliance and risk management: The EOR assumes all employment-related legal responsibilities, including payroll taxes, labor law adherence, social security contributions, and statutory benefits.
 This minimizes your risk of penalties and compliance violations in foreign jurisdictions.

-• Simplified global payroll and benefits administration: EORs handle salary disbursement, tax withholding, employee benefits, and statutory contributions, streamlining payroll management and ensuring timely, accurate payments.
+• Simplified global payroll: EORs handle salary disbursement, tax withholding, employee benefits, and statutory contributions, streamlining payroll management and ensuring timely, accurate payments.

 • Fast onboarding and workforce scalability: You can onboard remote employees quickly across multiple countries without worrying about local HR compliance or administrative hurdles, enabling agile workforce expansion.